 “I have been working at Humana for 5 months and this is the best WFH job I had.”

 Call Center Representative Interviews

-Frequently asked questions about the role and responsibilities of call center representatives
+Frequently asked questions about the role and responsibilities of call centre representatives

-The typical day of a call center representative includes answering customer phone calls and assisting them with their orders.
+The typical day of a call centre representative includes answering customer phone calls and assisting them with their orders.
 They may answer questions about products or help customers place their orders over the phone.
-Some call center representatives may also follow up on negative customer experiences to resolve complaints.
+Some call centre representatives may also follow up on negative customer experiences to resolve complaints.

-The best part about being a call center representative is that as many businesses shift to online models, the demand for these professionals will continue to increase.
-Businesses always have a need for call center representatives with good communication and organizational skills to increase sales or to improve customer satisfaction rates.
+The best part about being a call centre representative is that as many businesses shift to online models, the demand for these professionals will continue to increase.
+Businesses always have a need for call centre representatives with good communication and organisational skills to increase sales or to improve customer satisfaction rates.

-Working as a call center representative can be rewarding, but also challenging at times.
+Working as a call centre representative can be rewarding, but also challenging at times.
 One of the difficult aspects of the job is that customers expect representatives to solve their complaints in a timely manner.
-This is why becoming a call center representative requires the development of strong problem-solving skills.
+This is why becoming a call centre representative requires the development of strong problem-solving skills.

 Get anonymous career insight from your peers